ManifoldScholar/manifold-docs/_docs/projects/accounts/creating.md

 ### From the Backend

-To create a new User account in the backend, navigate to the People menu, select `Users` from the sidebar, and click `Add a New User` below the search bar:
+To create a new User account in the backend, navigate to the Records menu, select `Users` from the submenu, and click `Add a New User` below the search bar:

 ![New User](/docs/assets/projects/new-user.png)